 Every group has its own characteristics and adaptations.

 Arthropods are animals that do not have a segmented body.
 Their bodies are bilaterally symmetrical with a strong exoskeleton.
 Arthropods are capable of adapting to different environments quickly.
-Examples of Arthropods are Scorpion, Honeybee and Bugs.
+Examples of Arthropods are Scorpions, Honey Bees, and Spiders.

-These animals do not have segmented body, unlike arthropods.
+These animals do not have the segmented body, unlike arthropods.
 Mollusca skin consists of a mantle that releases a shell.
 Their skin is soft and mostly found in sea water and fresh water.
-Examples for Mollusca are Octopus, Snail and Oyster.
+Examples of Mollusca are Octopus, Snail, and Oyster.

 The group of Annelids has many worms.
 Their bodies are segmented and consist of 3 layers and hence called as Triploblastic animals.
 Triploblastic refers to having 3 layers as inner skin, middle skin and outer skin.

 The bodies of Coelenterates are radially symmetrical.
 They are opened to the external atmosphere through the external atmosphere.
-These animals are diploblastic which means that their bodies comprise of 2 layers known as Endoderm Skin and Ectoderm Skin.
-Examples of Coelenterates are Hydra, Jellyfish and Coral.
+These animals are diploblastic which means that their bodies comprise 2 layers known as Endoderm Skin and Ectoderm Skin.
+Examples of Coelenterates are Hydra, Jellyfish, and Coral.

-To know more about Invertebrates representative species, examples of invertebrates and types of invertebrates, you can visit us @Byju’s.
+To know more about Invertebrates representative species, examples of invertebrates and types of invertebrates, you can visit us at Byju’s.